Periodontal Disease (Gum Disease): A Silent Threat to Your Health

 - Stroke: Gum disease has been associated with an increased risk of stroke.

-The American Dental Association (ADA) estimates that gum disease costs the United States healthcare system over $50 billion annually.
-The National Institute of Dental and Craniofacial Research (NIDCR) conducts extensive research on gum disease to better understand its causes, symptoms, and treatment options.
+The American Dental Association estimates that gum disease costs the United States healthcare system over $50 billion annually.
+The National Institute of Dental and Craniofacial Research (NIDCR) conducts extensive research to understand better the causes, symptoms, and treatment options for gum disease.

 How to Prevent Gum Disease and Reverse Gingivitis